 The costs indicated on your invoice may change upon the completion and subsequent approval of your Scholarship Application.
 Scholarship Applications should be submitted at least three weeks prior to your anticipated visit for consideration.
 Compliance reasons require that Scholarship Applications be received from qualifying schools each year, regardless of whether there has been a change in status from the former year.
 Click here to download the Scholarship Application.

 If your group qualifies for a scholarship visit, you are also eligible for books from the Children’s Book Bank!
 To request books, please complete the form.

 Things to know the day of your field trip

 Once at the Children’s Museum location, an Educator will greet your lead teacher, direct bus drivers to the proper parking areas, and escort students into the building.
 Your visit will begin with an Educator reviewing the Museum Manners with everyone in the group.

-Payment should have been completed two weeks prior to your visit.
+Payment should have been completed one week prior to your visit.
 Call the Education department at 474-7012 if there are questions.

 Teachers will be asked to complete a field trip survey.
 We rely on feedback to improve our programs and delivery!
 Please leave your survey with your Educator or at the Front Desk prior to leaving the Children’s Museum.

 Please know that upon entering the Children’s Museum, you and your children may be photographed or filmed for marketing purposes.
 If this is an issue for anyone in your Field Trip please contact the Children’s Museum prior to your visit.